shreyabarge/shreyabarge/README.md

 ---

 ### 🚀 About Me
--I have hands-on experience with Java, Spring Boot, React, HTML, CSS, JavaScript, and SQL.
+- I have hands-on experience with Java, Spring Boot, React, HTML, CSS, JavaScript, and SQL.
 I am passionate about building efficient and user-friendly web applications and applying my knowledge to real-world projects.
 - 🤝 Open to internships, full-time opportunities, and collaborations

 ---